Pascal-So/aris-groundstation/README.md

 # ARIS Groundstation

+> **Note**</br>
+> This project is now archived, the branch you're looking at is used to power the website at https://aris.pascalsommer.ch/ to show some of our flight records.

 Visualization/data handling/storage solutions for ARIS.

-This is in development so don't count on things staying where they are, stuff might move around quite a lot in here.

 ## Usage
 First make sure, docker and docker-compose are installed.
 Check the [official Docker website](https://docs.docker.com/install/) for that.